Read here the full results of our High Street Pedestrianisation Consultation - Survey Results

-Before the pandemic hit, the Town Council undertook a High Street Pedestrianisation Consultation.
-This was to understand a little more about how & when citizens shopped in the High Street and their views on the potential pedestrianisation of the north end of the High Street on a Saturday.
+Throughout January 2020, before the pandemic hit, the Town Council undertook a High Street Pedestrianisation Consultation.
+People were invited to complete a survey regarding the potential extension of the pedestrian area of the High Street.

-The survey for the consultation was published in a leaflet as well as online and there was a public display in the Town Hall.
-154 paper surveys were returned and 604 people completed the online survey, making a total response from shoppers of 758.
+Nine hundred survey leaflets were distributed, mainly through High Street outlets.
+In addition, the survey was online through the Town Council website.
+154 paper surveys were returned and 604 people completed the online survey, making a total response of 758.

 In addition, all the retail outlets (50) in the potentially affected area were invited to complete an online business survey, 20 responses were received.